CruxConnect/crux-docs/_documentation/product-import-export-format.md

 : (string) Custom Attribute Type.
 Can be one of: 'str', 'int', 'float', 'bool'

 product_images_for_item
-: (string) Urls for the product image.
-Individual URLs are comma separated urls.
-Duplicate urls across sku or item will reference the same ProductImage
+: (string) Uri(s) for the product image.
+Individual URIs are comma separated uris.
+Duplicate uris across sku or item will reference the same product image

 ### SKU Level Info